 Ranking algorithms on the web help determine what documents are more closely related to others and tackle the problem of relevancy by using web page links as a proxy for topical relevance.
 Enterprise search has relied on manual processes for ranking that involve:

 - Search schemas that control how and what people use to search.
 This, of course, limits what searchers can find and relies on everyone to think along similar lines.

 - Query rules return specific results based on a query.
 For example, sites can use query rules to promote sales products to the top of search results for a specific promotion.

 - Synonym matching that allows users to type one term, and get results that use a different term that means the same thing.
-Ecommerce sites use this to make sure there are no null results for queries.
+Ecommerce sites use this to make sure there are no null results for the users’ query.
 To ward against this, merchandisers often manually pore over log files looking for misspellings and synonyms.
 These words and typos are carefully added to a thesaurus or dictionary.

-- Persona-based rules create actions based on the type of person the site thinks is visiting.
+- Persona-based rules create actions based on the user behavior of the person the site thinks is visiting.
 Writing enough rules to be useful takes a lot of time and requires constant maintenance, and everyone matching that persona gets the same experience.